zenstackhq/zenstack-docs/docs/guides/supabase-security.md

 -H "apikey: eyOiJIUzJhbGciI1..." \
 -H "Authorization: Bearer eyOiJIUzJhbGciI1..."
 ```

+Note:
+- Your Supabase project URL should look like this: `https://projectid.supabase.co`
+- You can find both of these values inside Supabase dashboard > settings > api

 As previously mentioned, all the detailed needed to make this request are public and could be accessed eg by inspecting the url/headers of a Supabase authentication network request.